 - (IDST3005 / 4 credits / 60 hours)

-- In this course, students will learn about technology and how digital and non-digital technological tools are being used in furthering social innovation and entrepreneurship in four different countries.
-The course will introduce students to some of the sources of such innovative and extreme design, the context they arise in, and the social entrepreneurs and enterprises successfully using and disseminating these new products and the possibilities they present.
-Some of the questions that will be explored include: How does technology play a role in furthering social change and innovation?
-Who is creating the gadgets and the new technologies to change their worlds?
+- In this interdisciplinary course, students will learn about technologies (digital and non-digital) and innovations that are being developed, adapted, and used in diverse contexts to bring about social change.
+The course will introduce students to sources of innovation and technologies and to social entrepreneurs and organizations successfully using and disseminating these ideas and products.
+Students will also explore the meanings of social innovation and attempts to measure social impact.
+Through guest lectures and site visits, students will explore economic, social, historical, geographical, ethical, and environmental issues that have led to the creation, adoption, and diffusion of certain technologies and innovative social ideas/products/projects/models.
+The effects these can have on populations at the bottom of the pyramid in urban and rural settings will also be analyzed.
+Some of the questions that will be examined include: How does technology play a role in furthering social change and innovation?
+Who is creating the new technologies to change their worlds?
 How are these new products and solutions being developed?
-How might technology improve upon the existing business models of the social enterprises we are visiting and studying?

 - (MGMT3000 / 4 credits / 60 hours)

-- This course highlights a number of innovative approaches and strategies that have evolved to address and advance global social and economic development in four different countries.
-The course introduces students to the concept of social entrepreneurship and how it is expanding globally across sectors and organizations and encourages them to critically analyze it.
-Students will examine ever-changing demands and contexts in a globalizing world and learn to identify and evaluate the elements required to build and operate effective social enterprises in different countries.
-Students will learn how organizations and social entrepreneurs may create new and innovative sustainable business models that provide social value and also generate financial returns to both build and serve new markets at the bottom of the pyramid.
+- Social innovation, social entrepreneurship, and social impact have become popular buzz words, particularly in the past two decades.
+This course highlights innovative approaches and strategies that have evolved to address and further global social and economic development.
+It introduces students to critical analyses of the concept of social entrepreneurship and how it is expanding globally across sectors and organizations.
+Students will learn about ways the public, private, and social sectors are creating new and innovative models that provide social value and generate financial returns to build and serve new markets at the bottom of the pyramid.
+They will also examine how power relations are always at the core and how there are winners and losers.
 This is not a course on how to become a social entrepreneur or how to build a social enterprise, although some students may be so inspired as a result.
-The theory, promise, and practice of this emerging and dynamic discipline, as well as its criticisms, will be closely examined while exploring questions such as: What is the potential of social entrepreneurship as a catalyst for social change?
+The theory, promise, and practice of this emerging and dynamic movement and discipline, as well as its criticisms, will be closely examined while exploring questions such as: What is the potential of social entrepreneurship as a catalyst for social change?
 What are the barriers and constraints to measuring and achieving their social impact?

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.